ametnes/helm/charts/agent/README.md

 ### Create resources.
 You can now start creating resources in your kubernetes clusters such as databases, monitoring and caching resources.

+## Known Issues
+1. You may need to restart the agent deployment multiple times before it comes online.
+This is to allow it to register with the control plane.